Probiotics for histamine intolerance: safe strains vs dangerous ones

 - Saccharomyces boulardii (beneficial yeast)

-Why this matters: If you take a standard "broad-spectrum" probiotic without checking strains, you might be taking ones that convert dietary histidine into histamine, worsening symptoms like anxiety, brain fog, skin itching, and "wired but tired" feelings.
+Why : If you take a standard "broad-spectrum" probiotic without checking strains, you might be taking ones that convert dietary histidine into histamine, worsening symptoms like anxiety, brain fog, skin itching, plus "wired but tired" feelings.

 Important: This article is for educational purposes.
 If you have severe histamine reactions (throat swelling, difficulty breathing, anaphylaxis), seek medical care immediately.
 This discusses tolerances and supplement selection, not allergies.